Rimpula/Landing-Page/README.md

 Making a landing page from scratch to cement the foundations of HTML and CSS/Flexbox

-  //taking a look after javascript //
+  // taking a look after javascript //